Nurse practitioner: Education requirements

 Becoming a nurse practitioner in the United States requires either a Master of Science in Nursing (MSN) or Doctor of Nursing Practice (DNP).
 During their studies, nurse practitioners are required to receive a minimum of 500 hours of clinical training in addition to the clinical hours required to obtain their RN.
 Upon completion of the graduate program, they must pass the National NP Certification Board Exam, specific to their specialization.
-After passing this exam, candidates must apply for NP licensure which varies by state regulations.
+After passing this exam, candidates must apply for NP licensure, which varies by state regulations.

 Although nurse practitioners are required to be licensed as registered nurses prior to obtaining their advanced practice registered nurse certification, there are several programs that combine a nursing undergraduate degree with nurse practitioner training.
-Other nurse practitioner programs have 100% acceptance rates.
+Some US nurse practitioner programs are highly selective, with admission rates as low as 6% of applicants at University of California, Irvine in 2020, and others are more inclusive, with up to 100% acceptance rates in 2019 at public universities such as Northwestern State University of Louisiana and the online branch of Purdue University.

 Training pathways

-There are many types of nurse practitioner programs in the United States with the vast majority being in the specialty of a family nurse practitioner (FNP).
-There are also psychiatric, adult geriatric acute care, adult geriatric primary care, pediatric, cardiac, women's health, oncology and neonatal nurse practitioner programs.
+There are many types of nurse practitioner programs in the United States, with the vast majority being in the specialty of a family nurse practitioner (FNP).
+There are also psychiatric, adult–geriatric acute care, adult–geriatric primary care, pediatric, women's health, and neonatal nurse practitioner programs.
 Many of these programs have their pre-clinical or didactic courses taught online with proctored examinations.
-Once the students start their clinical courses they have online material, but are required to perform clinical hours at an approved facility under the guidance of an NP or physician.
-Each clinical course has specific requirements that vary on their program's degree/eligibility for certification.
-For instance FNPs are required to see patients across the lifespan whereas Adult Geriatric NPs do not see anyone below the age of 13.
+Once the students start their clinical courses, they have online material but are required to perform clinical hours at an approved facility under the guidance of an NP or physician.
+Each clinical course has specific requirements that vary depending on the program's degree or eligibility for certification.
+For instance, FNPs are required to see patients across the lifespan, whereas adult geriatric NPs do not see anyone below the age of 13.

 Quality of care

-A review of studies comparing outcomes of care by NPs and physicians in primary care and urgent care settings were generally comparable, although the strength of the evidence was generally low due to limited study duration and participant numbers.
-A recent study showed nurse practitioners practicing in states with independent prescription authority were more than twenty times more likely to overprescribe opioids than nurse practitioners in prescription-restricted states, the same study identified that both nurse practitioners and Physician Associates were more likely to over-prescribe opioids compared to physicians.
+A review of studies comparing outcomes of care by NPs and physicians in primary care and urgent care settings was generally comparable, although the strength of the evidence was generally low due to limited study duration and participant numbers.
+A recent study showed nurse practitioners practicing in states with independent prescription authority were more than twenty times more likely to overprescribe opioids than nurse practitioners in prescription-restricted states.
+The same study identified that both nurse practitioners and physician assistants were more likely to overprescribe opioids compared to physicians.
 Nurse practitioners and physician assistants were also associated with more unnecessary imaging services than primary care physicians, which may have ramifications on care and overall costs.

-One systematic review suggests "that the implementation of advanced practice nursing roles in the emergency and critical care settings improves patient outcomes in emergency and critical care settings".
+One systematic review suggests "that the implementation of advanced practice nursing roles in emergency and critical care settings improves patient outcomes in emergency and critical care settings".